-The extraction results of DECOMP applied to the monthly time series of CPI, M2+CDs, and IIP are presented in Figure 18.
-In all the cases, the first difference of logarithm of the trend component (which corresponds to the "trend-cycle component" in our definition) exhibits a smooth movement, which is similar to that of Henderson moving average (with 23 terms) and the Band-Pass filter (with a cyclical period longer than one and a half years).
-Spectral analysis shows that the trend component is extracted as a component with a cyclical period longer than one and a half years, and the other component with a shorter cyclical period is represented in the AR and white noise terms.
+The extraction results of DECOMP applied to the monthly time-series of CPI, M2+CDs, and IIP are presented in Figure 14.
+In all the cases, the first difference of logarithm of the trend component (which corresponds to the "trend-cycle component" in our definition) exhibits a smooth movement, which is similar to that of the Henderson moving average (with 23 terms) and the Band-Pass filter (with a cyclical period longer than 1.5 years).
+Spectral analysis shows that the trend component is extracted as a component with a cyclical period longer than 1.5 years, and the other component with a shorter cyclical period is represented in the AR and white noise terms.
 The figure shows that DECOMP makes a clear-cut decomposition into the trend and other components.
-Therefore, the extracted trend component seems to correspond to what we have called the "trend-cycle component" (that is, a combination of a long-term trend component and a medium-term business cycle component).
-As discussed in section II-C, an I(m) process with $m \ge 1$ seems to constitute a long-term trend.
-However, since DECOMP optimizes the fit of a model with an AR term, it is possible that a business cycle component also enters in the process of extracting a trend component.
+Therefore, the extracted trend component seems to correspond to what we have called the "trend-cycle component" (that is, a combination of a long-term trend component and a medium-term business-cycle component).
+As discussed in Section II.C, an I(m) process with $m \ge 1$ seems to constitute a long-term trend.
+However, since DECOMP optimizes the fit of a model with an AR term, it is possible that a business-cycle component also enters into the process of extracting a trend component.